kubernetes/kops/docs/cli/kops_toolbox_enroll.md

   -h, --help                    help for enroll
-      --host string             IP/hostname for machine to add --instance-group string   Name of instance-group to join --ssh-port int            port for ssh (default 22) --ssh-user string         user for ssh (default "root")
+      --host string             IP/hostname for machine to add --instance-group string   Name of instance-group to join --pod-cidr strings        IP Address range to use for pods that run on this node --ssh-port int            port for ssh (default 22) --ssh-user string         user for ssh (default "root")
 ```